bkesterbyld/maroon-potato/src/pages/index.md

       - title: Systems Mirroring
         title_align: left
         content: >-
-          Aggregating disparate corporate data to power new online Commerce features is time consuming and costly.
-Above provides a virtual backend for developers to build workflow, site features and more above existing silos.
+          Aggregating disparate corporate data to power new online commerce features is slow and painful.
+Above provides a virtual backend for developers to build workflow, site features and more that syncs with existing silos.
         content_align: left
         actions: []